openenclave/openenclave/docs/ApiGuidelines.md

 Experimental API requirements:

-* Experimental APIs must be optional to compile in.
+* Experimental APIs should be optional to compile in.
 That is, there must be some way to build Open Enclave in a way that does not expose any experimental APIs, so that an application can easily verify that it uses only fully-supported public APIs, and so that the Open Enclave code size requirement can be minimized.
-* Experimental APIs must be in a header file that is published to the build directory.
-They can be in their own header, or in a header file that is shared with public APIs but only if surrounded by an appropriate ifdef.
+* Experimental APIs must be in a header file that is published to the SDK output directory.
+They can be in their own header, or in a header file that is shared with public APIs but only if surrounded by an appropriate ifdef (e.g., "#ifdef OE_CONTEXT_SWITCHLESS_EXPERIMENTAL_FEATURE").
 * Experimental APIs should be fully documented using doxygen markup in the header file
+* Experimental APIs must have at least one test case.
 * Experimental APIs should ideally be used in some sample code (separate from samples that use only public APIs) or snippet.
 Ideally, the sample should be one that is compiled as part of the build.
 For rarely used APIs, the sample might simply be a snippet in the doxygen